Sotto Voce: Building cultural and musical bridges

 The mezzo-soprano Sarah Théry and the pianist Christia Hudziy are driven by the wish to bring classical music to a public who can’t access it because of the social and cultural fracture.
 Their work led them to give concerts in prisons and they decided to develop it.

-The origin of SOTTO VOCE is the idea that classical music speaks to all, no matter the sex, age, level of education or nationality.
-Unfortunately, in todays world where the social and cultural fracture is strong, only a small part of the population has acces or feel concerned by synmphonic concerts, chamber music or opera.
-This is why Sarah Thery – Mezzo-Soprano decided to create SOTTO VOCE : a project that proposes pedagogical récitals in schools, homeless shelters, hospitals, refugee center.
-In duetts, trios or quartetts, the project brings the classical music outside the normal concerts venues in order to meet new publics, open a dialog and connect the pieces to our contemporary world.
+The origin of Sotto Voce is the idea that classical music speaks to all, no matter the sex, age, level of education or nationality.
+Unfortunately, in today’s world, a tremendous fracture is separating social and cultural universes, only a small part of the population has access or feel concerned by symphonic concerts, chamber music or opera.
+That is why Sarah Théry decided to create Sotto Voce: a project that proposes pedagogical récitals in schools, homeless shelters, hospitals, refugee center.
+In duets, trios or quartets, the project brings the classical music outside the normal concerts venues in order to meet the new audience, open a dialogue and connect the pieces to our contemporary world.

-SOTTO VOCE hopes to developp those workshops to other institutions, especially refugee centers or female prisons.
+Sotto Voce hopes to develop those workshops to other institutions, especially refugee centers or female prisons.